 The major ups and downs have come mostly from two things:

-The knock on effects from COVID19.
-(Problematic travel, inability to meet in person etc) and the emergence of
+1. The knock-on effects from COVID-19 (problematic travel, inability to meet in person etc.).

 Just before the end of 2021 Log4Shell hit the streets.
 Wrong metaphor probably but you know what I mean.
 Then literally this week we see the appearance of Spring4Shell and a similar but different Spring RCE.